collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### The Difference Between a Feature Branch and a Pull Request Branch

-Something needs to be clarified.

 We've talked about a couple of different types of branches
 * Feature branches (a.k.a. topic branches)
 * Pull requests branches

-These are both remote branches and the way that we fetch them and work on them is the same.
 The main difference between the two is that with a pull request branch, you eventually decide whether to merge the branch into the branch it is intended to be merged with.
-If you learn to deal with remote branches in general, you will have the fundamentals skills and freedom that will help you to do both collaboration and code review.

 <!--
+When you look at the instructions for reviewing a pull request, these are just the instructions for working on a remote

+Feature branches and pull request branches are just two different types of remote branches.
+We can fetch them locally and work on them in the same way.

+* Anyone with write permission can fetch feature and pull request branches, work on them, and push additional commits to them.
+The process is basically the same (exception: if fetching pull request branch by pull request number).
+* If a pull request has already been made, the additional commit(s) will be automatically added to the pull request when you push to the branch, up to the point that the pull request is merged

 We are going to be checking out remote branches as a regular maintainer and as a code reviewer.

+If you learn to deal with remote branches in general, you will have the fundamentals skills and freedom that will help you to do both collaboration and code review.
 -->

 </td></tr>

 <tr><td width="30%">